MCP Tools

 Every tool in ModelContextProtocol.jl is represented by the MCPTool struct, which contains:

-name: Unique identifier for the tooldescription: Human-readable explanation of the tool's purposeparameters: List of input parameters the tool acceptshandler: Function that executes when the tool is calledreturn_type: The type of content the tool returns (defaults toTextContent)
+name: Unique identifier for the tooldescription: Human-readable explanation of the tool's purposeparameters: List of input parameters the tool accepts (for simple types)input_schema: Custom JSON Schema for complex parameter types (takes precedence overparameters)handler: Function that executes when the tool is calledreturn_type: The expected return type of the handler (defaults toVector{Content})

 Creating Tools